pedromsantos/ts-kata/src/1_FizzBuzz/README.md

 ## Folow TDD rules stryctly

-1. Write production code only to pass a failing unit test.
+1. Write production code only to pass a single failing unit test.
 2. Write no more of a unit test than sufficient to fail (compilation failures are failures).
 3. Write no more production code than necessary to pass the one failing unit test.

 ## Great habits

 There is a set of good habits you should aim to internalize.
-On the following chapters we will add more to this list.

 ### Considerations when writing a new test